Nonye2K3/chia/CLI-Commands-Reference.md

 As with the rest of this project, this doc is a work-in-progress.
 Feel free to browse the [source code](https://github.com/Chia-Network/chia-blockchain/tree/master/src/cmds) or the [Chia Proof of Space Construction Document](https://www.chia.net/assets/Chia_Proof_of_Space_Construction_v1.1.pdf) for more insight in the meantime.

+# Locate the `chia` binary executable

+## Mac

+If you installed `Chia.app` in your `/Applications` directory, you can find the `chia` binary at `/Applications/Chia.app/Contents/Resources/app.asar.unpacked/daemon/chia`.

+Do a sanity check in `Terminal.app` with

+`/Applications/Chia.app/Contents/Resources/app.asar.unpacked/daemon/chia -h`

+You can use that if you augment your `PATH` with

+`
+PATH=/Applications/Chia.app/Contents/Resources/app.asar.unpacked/daemon:$PATH
+`

+and then `chia -h` should work.

+## Windows

+There is more than one `chia.exe` binary.
+If the one you try doesn't seem to work, keep looking and try another.
+(And if you find the right one, clarify this wiki page.)

 # [init](https://github.com/Chia-Network/chia-blockchain/blob/master/src/cmds/init.py)

 Command: `chia init`